 18. Get to know their friends.

-One of the most loving things you can do for your kids is getting to know their friends.
+One of the most loving things you can do for your kids is get to know their friends.
 As our kids get older, their friends often hold much more influence over them than we do.
-Make sure you know who they’re hanging out with.
+Make sure you know who they’re spending time with.

 19. Serve them.